bpwhelan/EmbyAniSync/README.md

 If you want to load a different settings.in file you can do so by supplying it in the first argument like so:

-`python PlexAniSync.py settings_alternate.ini`
+`python EmbyAniSync.py settings_alternate.ini`

 In case of the Tautulli sync helper script you can do as well, first argument will then be settings filename and second will be the series name like so:

-`python TautulliSyncHelper.py  settings_alternate.ini <plex show name>`
+`python TautulliSyncHelper.py  settings_alternate.ini <emby show name>`

-### Make Plex watched episode count take priority
+### Make Emby watched episode count take priority

-By default if AniList episode count watched is higher than that of Plex it will skip over, this can be overriden with the setting `plex_episode_count_priority`
+By default if AniList episode count watched is higher than that of Emby it will skip over, this can be overriden with the setting `emby_episode_count_priority`

-When set to True it will update the AniList entry if Plex watched episode count is higher than 0 and will not take into account the AniList watched episode count even if that is higher.
+When set to True it will update the AniList entry if Emby watched episode count is higher than 0 and will not take into account the AniList watched episode count even if that is higher.

 **Use this with caution as normally this isn't required and only meant for certain use cases.**